okram999/genai-assistant/README.md

-# GenAI-Assistant
+# GenAI-Assistant-demo

-## What is all about
+## What is this?
-- A chatbot thats interacting with a backend build using Generative AI
+- A chatbot thats interacting with a Generative AI backend.

 ## To run this project in your local workspace: